 2. Cut the industry jargon

-Words that you use on a daily basis in your industry may well be jargon to most of your audience.
+Words that you use daily in your industry may well be jargon to most of your audience.
 There is a real possibility that they will not understand what you are talking about if you use jargon.
-So use plain language to ensure you successfully communicate what you have been asked to talk about.
+So, use plain language to ensure you successfully communicate what you have been asked to talk about.

 Above all, don’t try to use jargon to underscore status as an expert status.
 It will back-fire on you and almost certainly ensure you won’t be asked again to appear on camera.

 Make your message understandable and memorable.
 Use analogies if they help the audience to get to grips with the topic.
 If you can create a mental image, it will be more effective at explaining the problem than several detailed sentences.

 Follow the lead of scientists like Richard Feynman, Carl Sagan, and Brian Cox.
 Each one has translated their insights into language that non-experts can understand.

 Journalists and broadcasters will love you if you can provide them with memorable soundbites.
 Broadcasters want a quote from you that is short and sum up the answer to their question or your message.
 You will make more impact and be more likely to be interviewed again if you become a soundbite master.